What is Drug Driving?

 |Automatic disqualification (in the absence of a specific court order)||3 years|

 A relatively recent charge, drug driving is considered to be quite important by governments who want to be perceived as being tough on the ‘drug epidemic’.
-Although it is viewed as a serious charge, it is still possible to argue for a section 10.
+Although it is viewed as a serious charge, our drug driving lawyers may still be able to argue for a section 10.

 The penalties are similar to drink driving, however the way the severity of the offence is judged is very different.
 The amount of a drug in your system and whether you were affected by it while you were driving doesn’t matter, it is enough that it was detected.
 This is an important consideration, particularly in circumstances where some drugs like marijuana can remain detectable for days after ingestion.